etcd-io/etcd/clientv3/README.md

 etcd v3 uses [`gRPC`](http://www.grpc.io) for remote procedure calls.
 And `clientv3` uses [`grpc-go`](https://github.com/grpc/grpc-go) to connect to etcd.
 Make sure to close the client after using it.
-If the client is not closed, the connection will cause leaky goroutines.
+If the client is not closed, the connection will have leaky goroutines.
 To specify client request timeout, pass `context.WithTimeout` to APIs:

 ```go